paysuper/paysuper-docs/content/docs/payments/token.md

 {{< hint info >}}
 [**Testing the Checkout**](/docs/payments/testing/)

-Verify that your integration with PaySuper Checkout works correctly.
+Verify that your integration with Unlimint Game Services Checkout works correctly.
 Our offered test cards can be used to create payments that produce defined responses for you to test your integration code.
 {{< /hint >}}

 {{< hint info >}}